 There are many different ways to do this but one of the most effective and most powerful methods is called active listening.

 Active listening is about giving 100% of your focus and attention the person you’re talking to.
 This is a must-have skill for coaches, which is why it’s taught extensively in coaching programs and trainings.

-But active listening isn’t just for coaches.
+But active listening skills aren’t just for coaches.
 It’s a crucial skill everyone needs.

 Whether you’re a speaker, a teacher, thought leader, entrepreneur or stay-at-home mom, you need to cultivate the ability to listen deeply.

-Here are 5 actionable methods you can use to immediately integrate active listening into your conversations.
+Here are 5 actionable methods you can use to immediately integrate active listening skills into your conversations.